transtractor/transtractor-lib/README.md

    data = parser.parse('statement.pdf').to_pandas_dict()
    df = pd.DataFrame(data)
    ```

+## Advanced usage
+See the [documentation](https://transtractor-lib.readthedocs.io/en/latest/) maintained on Read the Docs.

 ## Supported statements
 See the documentation for a current list of [supported statements](https://transtractor-lib.readthedocs.io/en/latest/supported_statements.html).
 You may also